Sematary: Career

-Steckler began releasing music as Sematary in 2019 after he graduated from high school, releasing his collaborative debut mixtape in August, Grave House, with fellow rapper and childhood friend Ghost Mountain that year.
+Steckler began releasing music as Sematary in 2019, releasing his first song Mordor on March 22nd of that year.
+Following his graduation from high school, he would go on to release his collaborative debut mixtape, Grave House, with fellow rapper and childhood friend Ghost Mountain in August of that year.
 Sematary then released his solo debut mixtape, Rainbow Bridge, in November 2019.
-Also in 2019, Sematary and Ghost Mountain formed the underground hip hop collective and record label Haunted Mound, later adding more members like Hackle, Grimoire, Oscar18, Buckshot, and Anvil, having met them through Instagram, with Sematary becoming its frontman.
-In 2020, he released the mixtape Rainbow Bridge 2, in continuation of his previous album.
-He also released a follow-up mixtape to Grave House with Ghost Mountain, Hundred Acre Wrist, in 2020.
-His mixtape Rainbow Bridge 3 was released in April 2021, ending the now Rainbow Bridge trilogy.
+In 2019, Sematary and Ghost Mountain would also form the underground hip hop collective and record label, Haunted Mound, later adding more members such as Hackle, Anvil and the Irish producer–rapper duo Oscar18 and Buckshot, having met them through social media.
+In March 2020, he released the mixtape Rainbow Bridge 2 in continuation of his previous album.
+He also released a follow-up mixtape to Grave House with Ghost Mountain, Hundred Acre Wrist, in July 2020.
+His mixtape Rainbow Bridge 3 was released in April 2021, completing the Rainbow Bridge trilogy.
 It was listed as one of the best hip hop albums of that year by SLUG.
-In October of the same year, he released the mixtape Screaming Forest.
+In October of the same year, he released the mixtape Screaming Forest, which would begin a new era for Sematary and the rest of Haunted Mound as a whole.

 Sematary released the mixtape Butcher House in January 2023, with a tour of the same name taking place following its release.
 Paste praised Butcher House as "easily the hardest-hitting rap record of the year right now", while Revolvers Eli Enis called it "beautifully belligerent".
 In September, Sematary released the EP King of the Graveyard.
 He also appeared as a guest on Suicideboys' Grey Day Tour in the fall of 2023.

-His collaborative single (which samples daft punks "around the warsar") "Fuck the World" with Chief Keef and fellow Haunted Mound member Hackle was released in January 2024.
+His collaborative single "Fuck the World" with Chief Keef and fellow Haunted Mound member Hackle was released in January 2024.
 Later that month, Sematary released "Wendigo", a post-punk song, as a single for his album Bloody Angel, which was released in March 2024.
 His second headlining tour began one month later.
 In January 2025, Sematary released the single "Still Da Same" in collaboration with the rapper Xaviersobased.
 His single "Heart So Pure" was released the following month with the B-side "Oxycodone".
-Sematary executive produced Ghost Mountain's debut 2025 mixtape October Country, which was released in March 2025 and featured Sematary on the tracks "Highway Hex" and "Damien".
-His album HAUNT-O-HOLIXXX THE MIXTAPE was released on Halloween, October 31st, 2025.
+Sematary executive produced Ghost Mountain's debut mixtape October Country, which was released in March 2025 and featured Sematary on the tracks "Highway Hex" and "Damien".
+His mixtape Haunt-O-Holixxx was released on Halloween in 2025.

-This is his main discography, yet he has released more music, like EPs Warboy and The Wagoner (this one along with Ghost Mountain), collabs with other artists and singles.